-The philosophy of the Teacher Education Unit, which includes both the School of Education and Professional Studies and the Teacher Education Program at MVNU, greatly influences the mission, vision, and goals of the institution.
-The stated philosophy and belief system of the School of Education and Professional Studies at MVNU is that God has shown us truth through scripture, nature, history, and his son, Jesus Christ.
+The philosophy of the Teacher Education Unit, which includes both the Jetter School of Professional Studies and the Teacher Education Program at MVNU, greatly influences the mission, vision, and goals of the institution.
+The stated philosophy and belief system of the Teacher Education Program at MVNU is that God has shown us truth through scripture, nature, history, and his son, Jesus Christ.
 Persons are spiritual, rational, moral, social, and physical beings created in the image of God.
 They are, therefore, able to know and to value themselves and other persons, the universe, and God.
 Education is the process of teaching and learning, and involves the whole person.
 This process occurs most effectively when both instructor and student are properly related to God and each other through Christ.